-- Click on the “Add a New Advanced Rule” on the bottom of the page to create and save your IP blocking rule.
+- Click on the “Add a New Advanced Rule” at the bottom of the page to create and save your IP blocking rule.

 This step concludes an IP blocking rule configuration.

-Additional Page Tracker visitor blocking, redirecting and once way messaging options
+Additional Page Tracker visitor blocking, redirecting and one-way messaging options

-Page Tracker is capable of other methods of advanced control over your website visitors content browsing capabilities.
-You can not only affect visitors individually by an IP address, but let the system detect IPs that belong to different groups, such IP location by country, state, city, device type, operating system, ISP provider and so on.
-You can select WHICH IP property you would like to affect by using the “Select DATA TYPE to search” drop down menu as shown on the image.
+Page Tracker is capable of other methods of advanced control over your website visitors’ content browsing capabilities.
+You can not only affect visitors individually by an IP address but let the system detect IPs that belong to different groups, such as IP location by country, state, city, device type, operating system, ISP provider, and so on.
+You can select WHICH IP property you would like to affect by using the “Select DATA TYPE to search” drop-down menu as shown on the image.

 Example: Block IPs by Country

-For example, you can block, redirect, show custom messages to any IP that belongs to a specific country or a set of countries (refer to the image for setup scenario).
+For example, you can block, redirect, and show custom messages to any IP that belongs to a specific country or a set of countries (refer to the image for the setup scenario).

-Select the “Country” option from the “Select DATA TYPE to search” drop down menu and enter each country on its own new line such as shown in the image.
-You can enter each country in any format, such as United States, USA, or US.
+Select the “Country” option from the “Select DATA TYPE to search” drop-down menu and enter each country on its own new line such as shown in the image.
+You can enter each country in any format, such as the United States, USA, or US.